ww-lessons/simplified_oots_for_training/README.md

 # then you can go to http://localhost:8080 with your favourite browser
 ```

+If you want to have some example data in your system feel free to run one of

+* test.py
+* generate_demodata.py
+* generate_massdata.py

+directly from your shell on your local system.
+The scripts will connect to the
+backends using localhost:8081 and localhost:8082.

 ## How to find eIDs with more than one deregistrations

 Connect a shell to the mongodb database for the backends, login and select the right database: